 Development & The Future

-I will be expanding this work at home in Boston this upcoming year.
-I would like to deepen and lengthen the work itself with a new cast, and to dig into the process more by conducting interviews with a range of community members about this idea of genetic memory and ancestry.
+In the future, I’d like to dig into the process more by conducting interviews with a range of community members about this idea of genetic memory and ancestry.
 By incorporating more stories from the community into the piece, Deviation will more richly capture this reality of the human experience and the tendrils of the past that live in all of us.